sid-code/dhtsim/README.md

 message you got, you use the same tag.
 That way, the application that sent it knows that it was indeed a response.

-## `BaseApplication.cpp`
+## `base.hpp`

-This is a subclass of `Application` that provides many functionalities such as queues for messages and callbacks for responses.
+This file contains a subclass of `Application` that provides many functionalities such as queues for messages and callbacks for responses.

 # What does main.cpp do?